QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

 --+                  +-->
 ```

-In the actual code, it's more like "while there's only one zero-weight edge, go to the next vertex."
+In the actual code, it's more like "while there's only one zero-weight edge, immediately move to the next vertex."

 By my estimation, this optimization shrank the search space by around 15%~25%, saving a huge amount of time and memory.